Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches

 The signal source and matching network are represented by one $2\times 2$ scattering matrix, denoted here as $S^{(1)}(\nu)$:

-Recall that for a resonator, the values of this scattering matrix are given by (\ref{eq:S11}), (\ref{eq:S21}) and (\ref{eq:S22}).
-We assume that all loss is contained within $R(\nu)$, so that the matching network itself is lossless.
-We further assume that the matching network is linear and contains only passive components.
+For a resonator, the values of this scattering matrix are given by (\ref{eq:S11}), (\ref{eq:S21}) and (\ref{eq:S22}).
+As stated in the introduction, we assume that the matching network is linear and contains only passive components.
+We further assume that all loss is contained within $R(\nu)$, so that the matching network itself is lossless.
+(We extend to lossy matching networks in Section \ref{sssec:BF_evade}.
+Unsurprisingly, a lossy matching network is suboptimal.)
 Then, $S^{(1)}(\nu)$ is unitary at each frequency $\nu$:

 where $I$ is the $2\times 2$ identity matrix.

 The amplifier is described by (\ref{eq:S_amp}) and produces outgoing noise waves at both its input and output.
 In analogy with (\ref{eq:S_total}), it is straightforward to write an expression for the wave amplitude at the output of the amplifier: